uwescience/myria/docs/index.markdown

 To build the Myria jars, run `./gradlew clean shadowJar check` from within the `myria` directory.
 This creates a single build artifact, `build/libs/myria-0.1-all.jar`, which is deployed in the next step.
 Make sure this file exists before continuing.

-### Copy and edit the deployment configuration file
+### (Optional) Copy and edit the deployment configuration file

 A MyriaX deployment needs a deployment configuration file, always at `myriadeploy/deployment.cfg`.
 It specifies the details of the deployment, such as the worker hostnames and port numbers.
 The `myriadeploy` directory contains some example configuration files.
-In this doc, we will be using the example file `deployment.cfg.local` as a starting point, which creates a deployment with one coordinator process and two worker processes, and uses SQLite as the storage backend.
-You can also make your own changes to it.
+For local deployment, you should use the example file `deployment.cfg.local`, which creates a local cluster with one coordinator process and two worker processes, and uses SQLite as the storage backend.
+You can also make your own changes to this file.
+If you don't want to make any changes, the `launch_local_cluster` command will automatically copy it to the right location.

-Copy the example config file to the standard location:
+If you want to make changes to the local configuration file, copy it to the standard location:

 ```
 cp myriadeploy/deployment.cfg.local myriadeploy/deployment.cfg
 ```

-Make any changes you want to the config file, and then proceed to the next step.
+Make any changes you want to `myriadeploy/deployment.cfg`, and then proceed to the next step.

 ## 3. Running the cluster

 ### Launch the cluster

-To start the master and worker processes, execute the following command:
+To start the coordinator and worker processes, execute the following command from the `myriadeploy` directory:

 ```
-java -cp ./build/libs/myria-0.1-all.jar edu.washington.escience.myria.daemon.MyriaDriverLauncher -runtimeClass org.apache.reef.runtime.local.client.LocalRuntimeConfiguration -configPath './myriadeploy' -javaLibPath './build/libs' -nativeLibPath './lib'
+./launch_local_cluster
 ```

 You should see log output like the following: